maxnordstrom/CTF_writeups/2025-05-15-Outpost24CTF/storage_of_ancient_egyptian_artifacts/README.md

 ![Explorer](images/hidden_field.png)

 Since this is my fist time tinkering around with IDOR, I prompted ChatGPT on how I could use this information.
 The hidden field had a **value variable** with no value.
-Since *Explorer* had clearance level 1, I tried bumping the value to `2`, then I logged in again using the same credentials as before.
+Since *Explorer* had clearance level 1, I tried setting the value to `2`, then I logged in again using the same credentials as before.
 This time, I was welcomed as **Curator**.
 Fancy fancy 🙂

 On the profile page, I now saw: